 They say you should never work with children or animals.
 Well, this past couple of weeks I found out why.
-I was recently sent the Sleepyhead Grand Baby Pod to review, which I was very excited about because Elfin is still a pain in the bum and we mostly co-sleep at the moment.
+I was recently sent the Grand Sleepyhead to review, which I was very excited about because Elfin is still a pain in the bum and we mostly co-sleep at the moment.
 Which essentially means I frequently wake up with her feet in my back or her fists in my face.
-The Grand was supposed to eliminate all of these issues whilst also keeping her safe, and – hopefully – cosy, ie. asleep.
+I’d read some Sleepyhead reviews and I knew the Grand baby pod should eliminate all of these issues whilst also keeping her safe, and – hopefully – cosy, ie. asleep.

 For the past two weeks, she’s basically slept sporadically but very, very little – and only ever in my or her dad’s arms.
 What on earth was I going to doooooo?